Ask the Expert: Training 2+ Dogs to Use the SpotOn System and More0 comments

 I have two SpotOn collars and two dogs with vastly different temperaments.
-How can I best train them both to the system?
+What's the best method for training multiple dogs to the system?

 - Hannah, MA

 That’s a great question!
-We can certainly understand wanting to train both dogs at once to minimize your time spent, but this is one situation where multi-tasking isn’t a good idea!
+We can certainly understand training two dogs at once to minimize your time spent, but this is one situation where multi-tasking isn’t a good idea!

 SpotOn certified trainer Rick Alto recommends limiting external stimuli (things that can make your dog more distracted) and following this approach: